 An Adverse Action Is Not An Element Of A Failure-To-Accommodate Claim

-In considering the first issue, the Court highlighted two prior cases where it was questioned whether an adverse action was necessary, in light of LAD’s legislative intent.
-The Court additionally looked to the federal courts’ interpretation of the Americans With Disabilities Act (ADA), where it has been held that an adverse action is not an element of a failure-to-accommodate claim under the ADA.
+In considering the first issue, the Court highlighted two prior cases that questioned whether an adverse action was necessary in light of LAD’s legislative intent.
+The Court additionally looked to the federal court’s interpretation of the Americans With Disabilities Act (ADA), where it has been held that an adverse action is not an element of a failure-to-accommodate claim under the ADA.

 A Successful Claim Under The WCA Does Not Act As A Bar

 Consequently, the Court found that “the two statutory schemes, harmonized, operate to prevent double recovery.”
-As such, with the issue of double recovery averted, the Court held that there was no possible conflict between the statutes.
-Accordingly, an employee is additionally unencumbered by the WCA exclusivity bar, when pursuing the remedies available under LAD.
+With the issue of double recovery averted, the Court held that there was no possible conflict between the statutes.
+Accordingly, an employee is additionally unencumbered by the WCA exclusivity bar when pursuing the remedies available under LAD.

-The ruling sends a clear and decisive message to employers, that a request for a reasonable accommodation should never be ignored or dismissed.
-Therefore, it is prudent that employers have a procedure in place to evaluate a request for an accommodation, and if it is reasonable, the employer should grant it.
+The ruling sends a clear and decisive message to employers that a request for a reasonable accommodation should never be ignored or dismissed.
+Therefore, it is prudent that employers have a procedure to evaluate a request for an accommodation, and if it is reasonable, the employer should grant it.